Anion Fan vs. Ionizer vs. Negative ion Generator

 Most ionic air purifiers create will below the amount of ozone that would be harmful.
 But there is the problem of putting to large of an ionic air purifier into too small of an area and getting a Overkill of 03.

 Ozone also has a sharp odor that is reminiscent of bleach.
-Another defeats the point type of scenario.
+Another “defeats the point” type of scenario.
 If you’re using an air purifier to help reduce odors then you don’t exactly want a machine that adds an odor in return.

 5. Make the Room Dusty

-6. Require Regular Maintenance
+replace hepa filter6.
+Require Regular Maintenance

 7. Noisy

 Most air purifiers are filtering machines that run similar to a fan that pulls dirty air and exhaust clean air.
 And just like a fan, they come with different speed settings that allow you to turn the fan up higher or lower.
-Many larger Hepa air purifiers advertise “white noise as part of their benefits
+Many larger Hepa air purifiers advertise “white noise” as part of their benefits.

 8. Concentrate germs and bacteria

-Air purifiers generally work like a fan in reverse that attempt to pull the allergens from the air into a filter.
+Air purifiers generally work like a fan in reverse that to pull allergens from the air into a filter.
 That makes the area around the air purifier that much more full of local debris in the air since the flow of the air is towards the air purifier.
 This is one of the reasons that sleeping next to an air purifier is not the best ideal.

 9. Air purifiers can make allergies worse

 Air purifiers can make allergies worse because they tend to pull the airborne allergens in the room toward the air purifier.
 This can create a local area around the filter that is highly concentrated with airborne allergens.
+That’s why putting an air purifier next to your easy chair can actually make the air around your most comfortable seat seem worse.

 10. Useless for immediate odors